A Comparison of Quantum Compilers using a DAG-based or phase polynomial-based Intermediate Representation: Discussion

 Given that X rotations will have to be calibrated and Z rotations do not, it is better to calibrate the X rotations for one or two angles and simulate all arbitrary X rotations $R_X(\alpha)$ as $HR_Z(\alpha)H$, where the $H$ gate is created from the calibrated X rotations and the virtual Z rotation.

-This adjustment can be immediately added to our proposed algorithm, but we can also make a slight adjustment to our algorithm that might influence the design of future quantum hardware.
+This adjustment can be immediately added to our proposed algorithm, but we can also make a slight adjustment to phase polynomial synthesis that might influence the design of future quantum hardware.
 During the synthesis procedure, we alternate between decomposing sequences of Z-phase gadgets and X-phase gadgets.
-What we can do is to generate a $H$ gate on every qubit before the sequence of X-phase gadgets and after the sequence of X-phase gadgets.
-Due to the connectivity constraints, we do no know which qubits are needed to synthesize the X-phase gadgets, so we need to put the $H$ gate on all qubits (unnecessary $H$ gates can be removed after synthesis).
-Now, the sequence of X-phase gadgets is turned into a sequence of Z-phase gadgets, and we can continue the algorithm like before, except that when a generated CNOT is pushed through the barrier of $H$ gates, its direction is reversed.
+What we can do is generate a $H$ gate on every qubit before the sequence of X-phase gadgets and after the sequence of X-phase gadgets.
+Due to the connectivity constraints, we do not know which qubits are needed to synthesize the X-phase gadgets, so we need to put the $H$ gate on all qubits (unnecessary $H$ gates can be removed after synthesis).
+Now, the sequence of X-phase gadgets is turned into a sequence of Z-phase gadgets, and we can continue the algorithm similar to before, except that when a generated CNOT is pushed through the barrier of $H$ gates, its direction is reversed.
 In case the sequence of X-phase gadgets is longer than the number of qubits, this reduces the total amount of $H$ gates required.

 The reason we believe strategy might influence the design of future quantum hardware is that placing a $H$ gate on all qubits is a very common operation in quantum algorithms~\cite{Farhi_Goldstone_Gutmann_2014,Shor_1994,Grover_1996}.
-If the transpilation also generates these frequently, it might be sensible to make this operation ``hardware accelerated``.
+If the compilation also generates these frequently, it might be sensible to make this operation ``hardware accelerated``.
 I.e. make some hardware adjustments so that this specific thing can be done better, faster, and/or easier.